CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

     - *Please send your solutions to Christoph Braun*
     - *You are asked to complete at least two of the three assignments below to pass the class; for a higher (and maximal) grade you will have to complete all three exercises*.
     - *Hand in your commented code and the results of your analysis.
-Comment on and interprete your results.
+Comment on and interpret your results.
 Present figures in your report and  mention possible difficulties in your report.*

 #) Time-lock analysis